Lawrence908/mongo-events-demo/DATABASE_DESIGN.md

   - `user_id` in checkins - users referenced across many events
   - `event_id` in checkins - events referenced by many check-ins

+#### Bridge Table Design: Check-ins Collection
+The `checkins` collection serves as a **bridge table** (also called an association table or join table) that creates a many-to-many relationship between users and events.
+This design pattern offers several advantages:

+**Why a Separate Collection?**
+- **Analytics Flexibility**: Easy to query attendance patterns, user behavior, and venue statistics
+- **Query Performance**: Optimized indexes for common analytics queries without complex joins
+- **Scalability**: Avoids document size bloat in user or event collections
+- **Data Integrity**: Centralized check-in logic with consistent validation rules

+**Common Analytics Queries Enabled:**
+- "Which users attended events at this venue last month?"
+- "What's the average check-in time for this event type?"
+- "How many repeat attendees do we have?"
+- "Which events have the highest attendance rates?"

+**Denormalization Strategy:**
+- `venue_id` is denormalized (duplicated) in check-ins for analytics performance
+- This avoids expensive joins when analyzing venue-specific attendance data
+- Trade-off: Slight storage overhead for significant query performance gains

 ### Schema Validation Rules

 All collections enforce comprehensive JSON Schema validation with the following key features: